mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 Collaborative filtering based systems use the actions of users to recommend other items.
 In general, they can either be user based or item based.
 User based collaborating filtering uses the patterns of users similar to me to recommend a product.
 Item based collaborative filtering uses the patterns of users who browsed the same item as me to recommend me a product (essentially, users who looked at my item also looked at _this other_ item).

-For this post, I'm going to build an item based collaborative filtering system, as I'm more interested in seeing recommendations for items I like than for what an anonymous user in the data might like.
+For this post, I'm going to build an item based collaborative filtering system.
+I'll leave the user based collaborative filtering recommender for another post.

 ## Finding a Dataset for Recommendations